-Abandonment Schema: Why You're Always Afraid of Being Left
+Abandonment Schema: Why You Fear Being Left & How to Cope

 Every departure, no matter how trivial, awakens a dull anxiety in you.
 Your partner leaves on a business trip and you're overwhelmed by the certainty they won't come back.
 A friend doesn't call you back and you conclude they've replaced you.
 This omnipresent fear of being left lies at the heart of what Jeffrey Young calls the abandonment schema — one of the most widespread and painful early schemas.